The KJV Audio Bible

 Genesis 18 is the account of Abraham's encounter with three visitors at the oaks of Mamre and God's revelation about the coming judgment on Sodom.

 The chapter begins with the LORD appearing to Abraham by the oaks of Mamre while he was sitting at the entrance of his tent during the heat of the day.
-Abraham sees three men approaching, rushes to meet them, and offers generous hospitality.
-He has Sarah prepare bread while he selects a choice calf to be prepared, and he serves them under a tree.
+Abraham saw three men approaching, rushed to meet them, and offered generous hospitality.
+He had Sarah prepare bread while he selected a choice calf to be prepared, and he served them under a tree.

-During the meal, the visitors ask about Sarah's whereabouts and then announce that, when they return in a year, Sarah will have a son.
-Sarah, listening from the tent entrance, laughs to herself in disbelief because both she and Abraham are elderly.
-The LORD questions why Sarah laughed and reminds them that nothing is too difficult for the LORD.
-Sarah denies laughing (out of fear), but the LORD confirms she did just that.
+During the meal, the visitors asked about Sarah's whereabouts and then announced that, when they return in a year, Sarah would have a son.
+Sarah, listening from the tent entrance, laughed to herself in disbelief because both she and Abraham were elderly.
+The LORD questioned why Sarah laughed and reminded them that nothing is too difficult for the LORD.
+Sarah denied laughing (out of fear), but the LORD confirmed she did just that.

-As the men prepare to leave toward Sodom, the LORD decides to reveal His plans to Abraham.
-The LORD tells Abraham about the outcry against Sodom and Gomorrah due to their grave sin, and says that He is going to investigate the situation.
+As the men prepared to leave and go toward Sodom, the LORD decided to reveal His plans to Abraham.
+The LORD told Abraham about the outcry against Sodom and Gomorrah due to their grave sin and said that He would go investigate the situation.

 Genesis 19